 Then there is also the fact that Fabregas, despite being made the scapegoat for many of the failings of Tata Martino’s ill-fated campaign at Barcelona, remains a player blessed with spectacular talent and, at 27, one who has every reason to expect many more good years at elite level.

 No player got more assists from open play (13) or created more clear-cut chances (27) in Europe’s top five leagues last season.
-For a team whose title challenge was waylaid by a chronic lack of imagination against the likes of West Brom, Aston Villa, Crystal Palace and West Ham last term, his arrival could well provide the missing piece of the jigsaw before Diego Costa is even mentioned.
+For a team whose title challenge was waylaid by a chronic lack of imagination against the likes of West Brom, Aston Villa, Crystal Palace and West Ham last season, his arrival could well provide the missing piece of the jigsaw before Diego Costa is even mentioned.

 With Fabregas and Costa secured and Mourinho at the helm, Chelsea immediately assume the position of favourites to win the Premier League.
 And with Nemanja Matic and Mohamed Salah eligible from the start, a team which scrapped its way to the last four of the Champions League last season should be able to at least match that achievement with greater style next term.